lohiaaditya/sentinel-honeypot_loganalysis/README.md

 ## Methodology

-1. Deployed a Windows VM on Microsoft Azure with an intentionally permissive Network Security Group and the Windows Firewall disabled — turning it into a honeypot.
+1. Deployed a Windows VM on Microsoft Azure with an intentionally permissive Network Security Group and the Windows Firewall disabled, turning it into a honeypot.
 2. Connected the VM to a Log Analytics Workspace and Microsoft Sentinel via the Windows Security Events (AMA) connector.
 3. Let the VM sit exposed to live internet traffic for 48 hours, collecting Windows Security Event logs.
 4. Imported a GeoIP watchlist into Sentinel to enrich attacker IP addresses with geographic location data.